mauleyzaola/maupod/dev.md

 The rest are inferred automatically

+Also, make sure you don't change the port numbers, otherwise docker won't be able to map them correctly

 ## Starting in Development Mode

 Browse to `src/` direectory and run `make dev`.
 This command will build the docker images for developing the backend.
 Consider hot loading is